-The problem is when the balance is thrown off.
-When the blood sugar ups and downs become unhealthy.
-When the “ups” get too high, and they stay there for too long.
+The problem with imbalanced blood sugar occurs when the “ups” get too high, and they stay there for too long.

 Too much blood sugar can cause heart rate issues (arrhythmias), and in extreme cases, even seizures.
-Too high blood sugar for too long can eventually cause long-term damage to organs and limbs.
+When blood sugar stays too high for too long, it can eventually cause long-term damage to organs and limbs.

 Some symptoms of insulin resistance are:

-Type 2 diabetes is a long-term (a.k.a. “chronic”) condition of too high blood sugar, insulin resistance, and inflammation.
+Type 2 diabetes is a long-term condition of high blood sugar, insulin resistance, and inflammation.
 It increases the risk of many serious conditions like heart disease, kidney disease, blindness, and amputation.
 Not to mention the number of medications often prescribed to try to keep blood sugar balanced.

 These are the connections between blood sugar balance, insulin resistance, diabetes, and their symptoms and risks.
 Blood sugar also influences mood and energy levels.